ga-wdi-boston/js-modules-study/study.md

 }

 let myModule = ModuleFactory(someArgs);
-// How would you use the getter and setter methods?
-What would they do?
+// The getter would retrieve or return a variable from that function and The
+// setter would take that same variable and give it a value.

 ```

 ### IIFEs